 I have mixed feelings when it comes to social media.
-Simply put, I’m not interested in most of the tweets or posts that appears on these platforms.
-There are exceptions but for the most part I think it’s a waste of time, and I find myself perusing social media sites only when I’m too brain dead to do anything else.
+I’m not interested in most of the tweets or posts that appear on these platforms.
+There are exceptions, but for the most part, I think it’s a waste of time, and I find myself perusing social media sites only when I’m too brain dead to do anything else.
 So, maybe it’s not a total waste of time.
 It’s a numbing agent.

 When it comes down to it, the notion that a writer should create a social media platform before publishing a book seems a little bit absurd.
-There are people who create social media platforms with blogs but I’m not particularly interested in any of those.
-(That may sound hypocritical since this is a blog but I’m primarily writing this for me.
-If other people are interested, that’s great but that’s not necessarily the aim.)
+Some people create social media platforms with blogs, but I’m not particularly interested in any of those.
+(That may sound hypocritical since this is a blog, but I’m primarily writing this for me.
+If other people take notice, that’s great, but that’s not necessarily the aim.)

-I tend to pay more attention to the social media accounts of individuals who’ve already written books (primarily the ones I’ve read) or of those who have performed in films I’ve seen (primarily the ones I’ve enjoyed).
-Public figures seem to most often bring their following to social media.
-The other way around or gaining a following through social media is more rare and somewhat odd, in my opinion.
+I tend to pay more attention to the social media accounts of individuals who’ve already written books (primarily the ones I’ve read) or of those who have performed in films I’ve seen (mostly the ones I’ve enjoyed).
+Public figures seem to bring their following to social media most often.
+The other way around or gaining an audience through social media is rare and somewhat odd, in my opinion.

-Regardless, I have some pretty strict rules when it comes to the various platforms.
+Regardless, I have some pretty strict rules when it comes to various platforms.
 In no particular order, they are: